1925 New York State Grain Elevator at Oswego

 Poughkeepsie; 67 North Broadway, Yonkers; Goodhue Memorial Hall (Hackley

-School), Tarrytown; Carvel Ice Cream bakery, Hartsdale; Annie's Snack Shack,
+School), Tarrytown; Carvel Ice Cream Bakery, Hartsdale; Annie's Snack Shack,

 Stony Point, Dennings Point Brick Works, Beacon; Terwilliger's Grist Mill,

-Saugerties; Theall-McCollum (Croton Magnetic) Mine, Brewster; Putnam and Mellor
+Saugerties; Theall-McCollum (Croton Magnetic) Mine, Brewster; Putnam and

 Annie's Snack Shack,